Discounts on Flood Insurance

 - Sections 300 through 700 explain the credit points and calculations that are used to verify CRS credit.

-In January 2021, an addendum to the Coordinator’s Manual became effective.
-The 2021 Addendum and the 2017 CRS Coordinator’s Manual together will constitute the official statement of CRS credits and procedures.
+- The 2021 Addendum and the 2017 CRS Coordinator’s Manual together constitute the official statement of CRS credits and procedures.
 These two documents will remain effective until a fully revised edition of the Coordinator’s Manual is issued in the future.

 Community Rating System Forms